Barra Beach and Recreio Beach – Some Useful Info

 Where is What on Barra Beach?

 Pepe was the pioneer hang glider in Rio, he tragically passed away during a hang gliding competition in Japan.
 Before he died he opened Cabana do Pepe.
 Here you can buy excellent natural sandwiches, açai and smoothies; it’s also a good spot to check out the locals since it’s one of their favourite hangouts.
 Pepe was in many ways a symbol for the new Rio generation that became adult in the 1980’s.
 Surfing champion, hang gliding champion.
-Restaurant pioneer with his sandwiches and also by opening Rios first Japanese restaurant Sushi Leblon (still considered one of the best in Brazil).
-The profile of an entrepreneur living his interest for games, adventure and health; he was the new Carioca.
+Restaurant pioneer with his sandwiches and also by opening Rio’s first Japanese restaurant Sushi Leblon (still considered one of the best in Brazil).

-After Pepe’s the beach just continues… one part is a natural reserve.
-During weekdays you can be almost alone there, weekends it all fills up though.
-The beach changes over to Recreio and ends at a huge rock in the water.
+After Pepe’s the beach just continues.
+You pass a huge stretch that is part of a natural reserve.
+During weekdays you can be almost alone there, in the weekends it all fills up though.
+The beach changes over to Recreio and ends at a huge rock in the water called Pedra do Pontal, by locals often seen as the real end of Rio.